MediaevalPersonDiscoveryTask/Metadata2016/README.md

   Within a video, two speech turns with the same speaker identifier indicates that the same speaker uttered the corresponding speech.
 However, two speech turns with the same speaker identifier in two different videos does not mean anything as speaker diarization was applied video per video.

+  Thanks to Sylvain Meignier for providing those files.

 ##### `/speech_transcription` (automatic speech recognition and named entity detection)

   This directory contains one `{corpus_id}/{video_id}.txt` file per video.